An essential guide and Top Tips for Trekking in Dolpo Region of Nepal

 3. Lower Dolpo to Dhorpatan Trek

-Dhorpatan Trek is one of the favorite least traveled destinations for trekkers.
-This trek mostly lies within the valley of Dhorpatan, the only Hunting Reserve in Nepal that linked with three districts of Rukum, Baglun, and Myagdi in the Dhaulagiri region of western Nepal.
-Hunting is popular in this particular area and it required a special permit which is issued from the Department of National Parks and Wildlife Conservation in Kathmandu.
-Hunting is legally allowed under proper license but with limited operation per year.
-Trekking to this untouched valley will provide you an opportunity to views mighty western Mountains and witness rare wildlife such as Blue Sheep, Ghoral, Himalayan Thar, and different species of Pheasants including Nepal’s national bird Danphe (Lophophorus).
+Dhorpatan Trek is one of the favorite least-traveled destinations for trekkers.
+This trek mostly lies within the valley of Dhorpatan, the only hunting reserve in Nepal that is linked with the three districts of Rukum, Baglun, and Myagdi in the Dhaulagiri region of western Nepal.
+Hunting is popular in this particular area, and it requires a special permit, which is issued from the Department of National Parks and Wildlife Conservation in Kathmandu.
+Hunting is legally allowed under a proper license but with limited operation per year.
+Trekking to this untouched valley will provide you an opportunity to view the mighty western mountains and witness rare wildlife such as Blue Sheep, Ghoral, Himalayan Thar, and different species of pheasants, including Nepal’s national bird, the Danphe (Lophophorus).

 View Details of Dhorpatan Trek